-On March 22, 2018, the Company executed a purchase order with a supplier, denominated in Chinese yuan, pursuant to which the Company agreed to purchase approximately \$2.3 million of crude cantharidin material.
-As of December 31, 2018, the Company purchased approximately \$1.5 million of crude cantharidin material under this purchase order.
+On March 22, 2018, the Company executed a purchase order with a supplier, denominated in Chinese yuan, pursuant to which the Company agreed to purchase \$2.3 million of crude cantharidin material.
+As of December 31, 2019, this purchase order was fulfilled and the Company has no remaining obligation.